matthew-william-lock/task-manager-application/Readme.md

 ### Delete User (By ID)

 ``DELETE`` : https://hexdro-task-manager.herokuapp.com/users/insert_user_id_here
-auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
 - Deletes user data, and all tasks associated with user from the database

 ### Delete Avatar

 ``DELETE`` : https://hexdro-task-manager.herokuapp.com/users/me/avatar
-auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
 - Removes user avatar from the database

 ### Read Profile

 ``GET`` : https://hexdro-task-manager.herokuapp.com/users/me
-auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
 - Returns user information of the user currently logged in
 - Purposefully omits information like password, login tokens

 ### Read All Users

 ``GET`` : https://hexdro-task-manager.herokuapp.com/users
-auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
 - Returns  user information of all users stored on the database
 - Purposefully omits information like password, login tokens
 - **BREAKS RULE OF ONLY ALLOWING USERS TO INTERACT WITH THEIR OWN DATA**